-“Dark UX” is a concept that has gotten a bit of news coverage lately.
-So much in fact that earlier this year the Federal Trade Commission hosted a workshop on the topic, called “Bringing Dark Patterns to Light” and the AARP recently issued a cautionary article to their members about dark UX designs leading to unexpected monthly credit card charges.
+“Deceptive UX”, or “Dark UX”, as it has also been called, is a concept that has gotten a bit of news coverage lately.
+So much in fact that earlier this year the Federal Trade Commission hosted a workshop on the topic, called “Bringing Dark Patterns to Light” and the AARP recently issued a cautionary article to their members about deceptive UX designs leading to unexpected monthly credit card charges.

-I gave talk about dark UX designs at Pittsburgh World AI Day 2018, titled “Designing with Wicked Intent” and given the recent kerfuffle, it seemed like a good time to revisit the topic.
+I gave a talk about deceptive UX designs at Pittsburgh World AI Day 2018, titled “Designing with Wicked Intent” and given the recent kerfuffle, it seemed like a good time to revisit the topic.

-Before we talk about what dark UX designs are, let’s talk about what dark UX designs aren’t.
-While, dark UX designs are certainly unethical, they aren’t necessarily bad designs.
-Bad designs fail to take into account the way that humans process information and as a result they can cause us to make mistakes or it might take us longer to complete our task.
-These design shortcomings can be frustrating, but are usually unintentional.
+Before we talk about what deceptive UX designs are, let’s talk about what deceptive UX designs aren’t.
+While deceptive UX designs are certainly unethical, they aren’t necessarily bad designs.
+Bad designs fail to take into account the way that humans process information and as a result, they can cause us to make mistakes or it might take us longer to complete our task.
+These design shortcomings can be frustrating but are usually unintentional.

 For example, to the right is a screen capture from a conferencing app that was used by one of our clients.
 The phone numbers that I was supposed to dial were each displayed as a single long string of numbers without the parsing typically seen for phone numbers.